PawelLipski/git-machete-blog/blog.md

 Let's assume you also independently developed a feature `edit-margin-not-allowed` and later derived a branch `full-load-gatling` from that point.
 Also, you created a branch `grep-errors-script` that (fortunately!) nothing depended on, and a `hotfix/remove-trigger` branch, but on top of `master`, not `develop`.

-If you'd like to quickly recreate this repository state on your local machine, you can use [this handy script](https://raw.githubusercontent.com/PawelLipski/git-machete-blog/master/sandbox-setup.sh), which will set it up in `machete-sandbox` directory in your home folder.
+If you'd like to quickly recreate this repository state on your local machine, you can use [this handy script (link)](https://raw.githubusercontent.com/PawelLipski/git-machete-blog/master/sandbox-setup.sh), which will set it up in `machete-sandbox` directory in your home folder.

 Now the problem: how to quickly check which of the branches are in sync with their parent (aka upstream) branches?